 - Gained insights about navigating the challenges of advancing local climate action and financing,

-- Increased their knowledge about the imperatives of local action for achieving NDCs,
+- Increased their knowledge about the importance of local action in order to acheive NDCs,

 - Increased their know-how for securing finance for future climate action;